 Some people find that essential oils can work to relieve the itchiness and discomfort associated with psoriasis.
 They can reduce inflammation and act as a moisturizing agent.
 Essential oils can be helpful in primarily two ways.

 First, swapping out your usual soaps and creams with synthetic perfumes for essential oils could help reduce the irritation caused by the perfumes if you have sensitive skin.
-Second, essential oils often have moisturizing and anti-inflammatory effects which can make them a useful remedy in their own right.
+Second, essential oils often have moisturizing and anti-inflammatory effects that can make them a useful remedy.